On the closure of the positive Hodge locus: Abstract

 \section{Abstract}

-Given $\VV$ a polarized variation of $\ZZ$-Hodge structures on a smooth quasi-projective variety $S$, the Hodge locus for $\VV^\otimes$ is the set of points $s$ of $S$ where the fiber $\VV_s$ has more Hodge tensors than the very general one.
-A classical result of Cattani, Deligne and Kaplan states that the Hodge locus is a countable union of irreducible algebraic subvarieties of $S$, called the special subvarieties of $S$ for $\VV$.
+Given $\VV$ a polarizable variation of $\ZZ$-Hodge structures on a smooth connected complex quasi-projective variety $S$, the Hodge locus for $\VV^\otimes$ is the set of closed points $s$ of $S$ where the fiber $\VV_s$ has more Hodge tensors than the very general one.
+A classical result of Cattani, Deligne and Kaplan states that the Hodge locus for $\VV^\otimes$ is a countable union of closed irreducible algebraic subvarieties of $S$, called the special subvarieties of $S$ for $\VV$.

-We show that the union of the positive special subvarieties for $\VV$ is either an algebraic subvariety of $S$ or is Zariski-dense in $S$ (under the assumption that the adjoint group of the generic Mumford-Tate group of $\VV$ is simple).
-Here a special subvariety $Y$ is called positive if the local system $\VV_{|Y}$ is not constant.
-This implies for instance the following typical intersection statement: given an irreducible Hodge-generic subvariety $S$ of the moduli space $\cA_g$ of principally polarized Abelian varieties of dimension $g$, $g\geq 2$, the union of the positive dimensional irreducible components of the intersection of $S$ with the strict special subvarieties of $\cA_g$ is either an algebraic subvariety of $S$ or is Zariski-dense in $S$.
+Under the assumption that the adjoint group of the generic Mumford-Tate group of $\VV$ is simple we prove that the union of the special subvarieties for $\VV$ whose image under the period map is not a point is either a closed algebraic subvariety of $S$ or is Zariski-dense in $S$.

+This implies for instance the following typical intersection statement: given a Hodge-generic closed irreducible algebraic subvariety $S$ of the moduli space $\cA_g$ of principally polarized Abelian varieties of dimension $g$, the union of the positive dimensional irreducible components of the intersection of $S$ with the strict special subvarieties of $\cA_g$ is either a closed algebraic subvariety of $S$ or is Zariski-dense in $S$.